thibmeu/draft-meunier-glossary-somehow/draft-meunier-web-bot-auth-glossary-somehow.md

                                              +---------+
 ~~~

-In the case of AI company, the attester/issuer can be the AI company, the Reverse proxy, the origin, or even a new third party that provides valuable signals.
+In the case of AI company, the attester/issuer can be the AI company, the
+Reverse proxy, the origin, or even a new third party that provides valuable
+signals.

-From an origin perspective, it's interesting to identify the company, rate limit individual users, and authorize them if needed.
+From an origin perspective, it's interesting to identify the company, rate limit
+individual users, and authorize them if needed.

 # Security goals and threat model

-The security model includes several actors: credential issuers, attesters, clients (bots or agents), reverse proxies, and origin servers.
-The primary goals are to prevent impersonation, allow for credential revocation, support delegation and rotation, and maintain trust boundaries.
+The security model includes several actors: credential issuers, attesters,
+clients (bots or agents), reverse proxies, and origin servers.
+The primary goals
+are to prevent impersonation, allow for credential revocation, support
+delegation and rotation, and maintain trust boundaries.

 ## Public vs private presentation

-If the Issuer is also the Origin or its reverse proxy, it is possible to use shared secrets for verification.
-In cases where the issuer and verifier are different entities, asymmetric cryptography becomes necessary, allowing the bot to prove authenticity using a public key infrastructure.
+If the Issuer is also the Origin or its reverse proxy, it is possible to use
+shared secrets for verification.
+In cases where the issuer and verifier are
+different entities, asymmetric cryptography becomes necessary, allowing the bot
+to prove authenticity using a public key infrastructure.

 ## Single vs multi show

-Some credentials may be designed for one-time use only (for anti replay or privacy reasons), while others can support multiple presentations through the use of cryptographic derivation techniques.
+Some credentials may be designed for one-time use only (for anti replay or
+privacy reasons), while others can support multiple presentations through the
+use of cryptographic derivation techniques.
 This distinction affects privacy, scalability, and implementation complexity.

 ## Transport

-Authentication tokens may be exchanged at different protocol layers and through different transports.
+Authentication tokens may be exchanged at different protocol layers and through
+different transports.
 Each may have different deployment, performance, and security guarantees.

-For TLS, we have seen {{REQ-MTLS}} and {{PRIVACYPASS-IN-TLS}} respectively addressing {{use-case-company}} and {{use-case-selective-disclosure}}.
+For TLS, we have seen {{REQ-MTLS}} and {{PRIVACYPASS-IN-TLS}} respectively
+addressing {{use-case-company}} and {{use-case-selective-disclosure}}.

-For HTTP, we see {{HTTP-MESSAGE-SIGNATURE-FOR-BOTS}} or {{DPOP-AUTH-RFC}}, and {{PRIVACYPASS-HTTP-AUTH-RFC}} respectively addressing {{use-case-company}} and {{use-case-selective-disclosure}}. {{OAUTH-BEARER-RFC}} fits as well for {{use-case-known-account}}.
+For HTTP, we see {{HTTP-MESSAGE-SIGNATURE-FOR-BOTS}} or {{DPOP-AUTH-RFC}}, and
+{{PRIVACYPASS-HTTP-AUTH-RFC}} respectively addressing {{use-case-company}} and
+{{use-case-selective-disclosure}}. {{OAUTH-BEARER-RFC}} fits as well for
+{{use-case-known-account}}.

-Other methods have been seen such as leveraging a dedicated format on top of a JavaScript API.
-This is the case for W3C {{PRIVATE-STATE-TOKEN}} or the more recent {{PRIVATE-PROOF-API}}.
+Other methods have been seen such as leveraging a dedicated format on top of a
+JavaScript API.
+This is the case for W3C {{PRIVATE-STATE-TOKEN}} or the more
+recent {{PRIVATE-PROOF-API}}.

-Focusing on AI specifically, it's worth mentioning two proponent protocol definition efforts:
+Focusing on AI specifically, it's worth mentioning two proponent protocol
+definition efforts:

 - {{A2A-AUTH}} which follows {{OPENAPI3-AUTH}}.
-This means it allows for Basic, Bearer, API Keys, and {{OAUTH2-RFC}}.
-OpenAPI mentions using {{HTTP-AUTHSCHEME}} registry, but there does not seem to be a definition for recent schemes such as {{PRIVACYPASS-HTTP-AUTH-RFC}}, {{CONCEALED-AUTH-RFC}}, or {{DPOP-AUTH-RFC}}.
+This means it allows for Basic,
+  Bearer, API Keys, and {{OAUTH2-RFC}}.
+OpenAPI mentions using {{HTTP-AUTHSCHEME}}
+  registry, but there does not seem to be a definition for recent schemes such as
+  {{PRIVACYPASS-HTTP-AUTH-RFC}}, {{CONCEALED-AUTH-RFC}}, or {{DPOP-AUTH-RFC}}.
-- {{MCP-AUTH}} uses {{OAUTH2-RFC}} as a resource server, and does not support WWW-Authenticate headers.
-This is currently being debated on GitHub.
+- {{MCP-AUTH}} uses {{OAUTH2-RFC}} as a resource server.

 ## Round trip

-Protocols should thrive to minimise the number of round trips between a client and the issuer, and between clients and the origin.
+Protocols should thrive to minimise the number of round trips between a client
+and the issuer, and between clients and the origin.

 # Key management and discovery

 ## Catalog

-Like there are registries to resolve IP address metadata, there are going to be registries to
+Like there are registries to resolve IP address metadata, there are going to be
-identify the owner of public key material.
+registries to identify the owner of public key material.
 These are mentioned by {{A2A-DISCOVERY}} and {{MCP-DISCOVERY}}.

-The primary goal of these catalog is to associate metadata to public key, and to discover them.
-They SHOULD have some sort of tamper resistent, to prevent the provider of a catalog to provide from information.
+The primary goal of these catalog is to associate metadata to public key, and to
+discover them.
+They SHOULD have some sort of tamper resistent, to prevent the
+provider of a catalog to provide from information.

-As an analogy, one can think of {{CERTIFICATE-TRANSPARENCY-RFC}}, or the more recent effort in {{KEY-TRANSPARENCY-ARCHITECTURE}}.
+As an analogy, one can think of {{CERTIFICATE-TRANSPARENCY-RFC}}, or the more
+recent effort in {{KEY-TRANSPARENCY-ARCHITECTURE}}.

 ## Submission / out-of-band

 Sumbission is also going to happen out of band.
-This is both for a practical reason -- it is simpler than setting up a catalog --, and for privacy reason given you don't have to expose information through a catalog.
+This is both for a practical
+reason -- it is simpler than setting up a catalog --, and for privacy reason
+given you don't have to expose information through a catalog.

 ## In-flight

-Discovery may happen in-flight, that is when a request arrives from a client to an origin.
+Discovery may happen in-flight, that is when a request arrives from a client to
+an origin.
 This could be considered a trust on first use.
-While the level of trust is low, it could be viable for certain use cases.
+While the level of trust is low,
+it could be viable for certain use cases.

-Such discovery could be via an HTTP header containing a domain name with a well-known, a URL, a certificate, others.
+Such discovery could be via an HTTP header containing a domain name with a
+well-known, a URL, a certificate, others.

 ## Format

 There is a multitude of Key and directory format.
-This include and is not limited to JWKS, CWKS, Privacy Pass, Agent Card, or HTTP Message Signatures.
+This include and is not
+limited to JWKS, CWKS, Privacy Pass, Agent Card, or HTTP Message Signatures.

 # Security Considerations